YanNeu/spurious_imagenet/README.md

 # Spurious Features Everywhere - Large-Scale Detection of Harmful Spurious Features in ImageNet

+***Coming soon: 60 additional spurious features for 60 new classes for the Spurious Imagenet dataset***

 This repository will contain the code for our paper [Spurious Features Everywhere - Large-Scale Detection of Harmful Spurious Features in ImageNet](https://arxiv.org/abs/2212.04871) including the *Spurious ImageNet* dataset.

 In this paper, we develop a framework that allows us to systematically identify spurious features in large datasets like ImageNet.
 It is based on our neural PCA components and their visualization.